centerorbit/depcharge/README.md

 ## Introduction
 A medium-to-large sized project (especially when using a microservice architecture) will consist of 3 or more separate repositories, and rely on a variety of package managers depending on the various languages chosen for each service.
 Typically, these repos must be managed, tracked, and released in some semblance of unison so that the dependant service calls can be understood and responded to appropriately.

-For small (to single) teams, a single developer will oftne need to propagating and perform the same commands across all relevant services.
+For small (to single) teams, a single developer will often need to propagating and perform the same commands across all relevant services.
 This is a tedious, manual, and error-prone process that can occur every release.

 DepCharge is designed to help fix that.